Policy Manual for SHRA (SPA) and EHRA (EPA)-Non-faculty Employees

 - Introduction In accordance with the Immigration Reform and Control Act of 1986 ("IRCA"), The University of North Carolina at Greensboro must verify employment eligibility of employees.
 Employment eligibility must be documented using the federal Employment Eligibility Verification (I-9) form, and eligibility must be verified for each employee.
 The I-9 form lists documents needed to prove employment eligibility.
 The documents used by the employee to substantiate employment eligibility must be inspected for propriety and authenticity, and an authorized university representative must sign the I-9 form.
 The IRCA does not apply to employees hired prior to November 7, 1986, who have been continuously on the university's payroll since that date.
 The Department of Human Resources located at 123 Mossman Bldg, is responsible for managing the employment verification process for The University of North Carolina at Greensboro for all faculty and staff.

-The IRCA stipulates that the employment verification process be completed in person, and that verification be completed within three working days of the beginning of employment.
+The IRCA stipulates that the employment verification process be completed in person, and that verification be completed on the first working day of employment.
 Penalties for non-compliance can be significant.
 The procedures described below enable the university to comply with requirements of IRCA.

 Effective January 1, 2007 all new employees, which includes faculty, staff, and student workers, not only complete the I-9 form, they must also be cleared by the Department of Homeland Security (DHS) as being eligible to work in the United States.
 This requirement was enacted by the NC General Assembly at their last session.
 The program used by the Department of Homeland Security is called the E-Verify Program.
 It is completed by a representative from Human Resources inputting into a secure DHS web site the information provided by the new employee from the completed I-9 form and their social security number.
 DHS will respond within seconds whether the person is cleared to work or if they have issues that must be cleared up with either the Social Security Administration or DHS.